isomerpages/nlb-curiocity/_sample/Colonial Records On Fort Canning.md

 ---
 ### **Government Hill**

-When the British arrived in 1819, it did not take long for them to set their claims on Bukit Larangan when they hoisted the Union Jack on its top before renaming it "Singapore Hill".
-This was followed by "Government Hill" after the Governor's House was built there in 1822.
+When the British arrived in 1819, it did not take long for them to set their claims on Bukit Larangan when Major-General William Farquhar climbed up the hill and hoisted the Union Jack.
+Later in 1822, Sir Stamford Raffles built his residence there

 Early Sketch